idaholab/moose/framework/doc/content/sqa/framework_sdd.md

 !template! item key=introduction
 !! introduction-begin
 Frameworks are a software development construct aiming to simplify the creation of specific classes of applications through abstraction of low-level details.
-The main object of creating a framework is to provide an interface to application developers that saves time and provides advanced capabilities not attainable otherwise.
-The [!ac](MOOSE), mission is just that: provide a framework for engineers and scientists to build state-of-the-art, computationally scalable finite element based simulation tools.
+The main objective of creating a framework is to provide an interface to application developers that saves time and provides advanced capabilities not attainable otherwise.
+The [!ac](MOOSE) mission is just that: provide a framework for engineers and scientists to build state-of-the-art, computationally scalable finite element based simulation tools.

 [!ac](MOOSE) was conceived with one major objective: to be as easy and straightforward to use by scientists and engineers as possible. [!ac](MOOSE) is meant to be approachable by non-computational